safety, security,

 Home Visits Support Programme

-This service involves Volunteers meeting you in your own home and out in the community.
+This Outreach Service involves Home Visitors meeting you in your own home and out in the community.

 Who is eligible for the service?

-The Co-ordinator will introduce you to the Volunteer for your first session.
-The Co-ordinator will be in contact with you regularly to make sure you are happy with the service and make any adjustments necessary.
-We want you to get the most out of the befriending, to enjoy the time you spend with the Volunteer.
+The Outreach Manager will introduce you to a Support Worker for your first session.
+The team will be in contact with you regularly to make sure you are happy with the service, and make any adjustments necessary.
+We want you to get the most out of this service, and for you and your Support Worker to enjoy spending time together.

-If I have a volunteer, what do I need to know?
+If I have a Support Worker, what do I need to know?

 What happens next?